 Wondering if crypto markets ever close?
 While the stock market is open from 9:30 am to 4 pm eastern with some holiday breaks, the crypto market does not have set times to open and close.
-You can trade virtual currencies 24/7 using crypto apps.
+You can trade virtual currencies 24/7 using crypto apps like Current.
 Many investors and traders enjoy trading crypto assets because of the limitless access.
 However, no closing hours can create some risks and concerns.

 The Cryptocurrency Market

 The cryptocurrency market is far more than just Bitcoin and Ethereum.
 Investors and traders can buy and sell thousands of cryptocurrencies.
 You can find virtual currencies, utility tokens, meme coins, and other assets on crypto exchanges.
 Most of these assets are high risk, but they can present substantial upside.
 For example, the price of Bitcoin has a long history of crashing over 50% in multiple years, only to reclaim all of those losses and continue to appreciate over time.
 Many cryptocurrencies have crashed and created uncertainty, but if history is any indicator, cryptos can reclaim their all-time high prices in the future.